uvarc/workshop-site/content/lesson/fiji-scripting.md

 IJ.run(imp, "OMERO... ", "")
 ```

 3. Run the script.
-The **Eport to OMERO** dialog window will open.
+The **Export to OMERO** dialog window will open.
 Enter the following values:

     * **Server**: omero.hpc.virginia.edu.
     * **Port:** 4064
     * **User:** Your computing ID
     * **Password:** Your OMERO password
-    * **OMERO Dataset ID:** Enter the ID for the `Mitosis` dataset that you created in the OMERO web interface.
+    * **OMERO Dataset ID:** Enter the ___ID___ for the `xxx_workshop` dataset that you created in the OMERO web interface.
     * Check the **Upload new image** box.

     Click `OK`.

     If you see an error, make sure you entered the correct password and Dataset ID.

 4. Go to the OMERO website and refresh the page.
-Double click on the `Mitosis` dataset icon to expand it.
-Yo should see the blob.gif image.
+Double click on your `xxx_workshop` dataset icon to expand it.
+You should see the blobs.gif image.

 ### Batch Processing

 Scripting provides a convenient way to automatically export many images at once.
 For this exercise we utilize the output produced by the `Split_Stack.py` script.
 We will take the `Simple_Batch` script as a template and modify it so that the create TIF image files are directly exported to OMERO instead of saving them to our local disk.

-The modified script can be found as `Omero_batch_save.py` in the downloaded example folder.
+The modified script can be found as `Omero_Batch_Save.py` in the downloaded example folder.

 ```
 # @ File (label="Input directory", style="directory") inputdir